-The tax years that remained subject to examination by major tax jurisdictions as of December 31, 2018 were, 2006 and subsequent years for the U.K.; 2009 and subsequent years for Spain; 2010 and subsequent years for Germany; 2013 and subsequent years for India and Mexico; 2014 and subsequent years for Brazil, Italy and the U.S.; 2015 and subsequent years for Canada; and 2016 and subsequent years for France.
+The tax years that remained subject to examination by major tax jurisdictions as of December 31, 2019 were, 2010 and subsequent years for Germany; 2013 and subsequent years for India; 2015 and subsequent years for the Brazil, Canada, Italy, Mexico and Spain; and 2016 and subsequent years for the U.K. and the U.S.; 2017 and subsequent years for France.
 In addition, tax authorities in certain jurisdictions, including France and the U.S., may examine earlier years when tax carryforwards that were generated in those years are subsequently utilized.